Alexander Abdallah

 Alexander Abdallah (born Jihad Abdallah; 30 April 1993) is a Swedish actor and filmmaker.
 His breakout role was in Snabba Cash (2021–2022), for which he won a Kristallen for Best Actor and the Såstaholm Film & Performing Arts Award.
 In addition to lead roles in Thunder in My Heart (2021–2023) and Paradis City (2025), he has also worked as a director and screenwriter.

 Early life and education

 Jihad Abdallah was born on 30 April 1993 at Uppsala University Hospital.
-He was the third of four siblings born to Lebanese parents who had emigrated to Sweden during the 1980s.
+He was the third of four siblings born to Lebanese parents who had immigrated to Sweden during the 1980s.
 He lived initially in Östhammar.
 When he was four years old, his family's home was broken into by racist skinheads, who assaulted his father.
 After the attack, his family moved to Gränby, also near Uppsala.
 He attended Wik Folk High School and Fridhem Folk High School.
 Abdallah changed his first name to Alexander when he turned 18.
 He graduated from the Malmö Theater Academy in 2018.